 The first meeting of the Digital Clearinghouse takes places in Brussels on 29 May 2017.
 All regulators in the digital space, based in the EU or around the world, have been invited to take part in an initial brainstorm on how the forum can best add value to their work on the ground.
 We are delighted that Monique Goyens, Director General of BEUC, the European Consumer Organisation, has agreed to say a few words at the beginning of the day.
 There will be a discussion on the biggest crossover issues facing digital regulators with esteemed experts including Bruce Schneier, Paul-Olivier Dehaye, Inge Graef, Tristan Harris and Alexandre de Streel and as well as a closed meeting for regulators only.

-On 14 March 2017 the European Parliament adopted a resolution on 'fundamental rights implications of big data: privacy, data protection, non-discrimination, security and law-enforcement' which included a call for "closer cooperation and coherence between different regulators and supervisory competition, consumer protection and data protection authorities at national and EU level should be encouraged, in order to ensure a consistent approach to and understanding of the implications of big data for fundamental rights; whereas the establishment and further development of the Digital Clearing House as a voluntary network of enforcement bodies can contribute to enhancing their work and their respective enforcement activities and can help deepen the synergies and the safeguarding of the rights and interests of individuals".
+On 14 March 2017 the European Parliament adopted a resolution on 'fundamental rights implications of big data: privacy, data protection, non-discrimination, security and law-enforcement' which included a call for "closer cooperation and coherence between different regulators” and endorsed “the establishment and further development of the Digital Clearing House as a voluntary network of enforcement bodies can contribute to enhancing their work and their respective enforcement activities and can help deepen the synergies and the safeguarding of the rights and interests of individuals".